Volunteer overseas for 10-12 weeks.

 International Citizen Service (ICS) is not like any other overseas volunteering programme.

-Funded by the UK government's Department for International Development and run by respected international development organisations, ICS delivers real change to some of the poorest communities around the world.
+Funded by the UK Government's Foreign, Commonwealth and Development Office (FCDO) and run by respected international development organisations, ICS delivers real change to some of the poorest communities around the world.

 ICS isn't a holiday.
 It's demanding but hugely rewarding.
 It's a great opportunity for personal development, a stepping stone to future careers and a chance to make your world a better place.